Graduate Certificate in Educational Leadership: Principal (K-8, 7-12, or K-8 & 7-12)

 Program Student Learning Outcomes

-Student outcomes for these certificates are based on the Educational Leadership Constituent Council (ELCC) Standards for School Leaders.
+Student outcomes for these certificates are based on the National Educational Leadership Preparation (NELP) Program Standards.
 Students who complete the Educational Leadership Graduate Certificate programs will be able to: